Marist-SDN-SecureCloud/Honeypot-Telnet/README.md

 1) For as yet unknown reasons ptelnetd hangs and refuses to accept new inbound connections.
 I thought I had fixed this with a timeout in main.c, but it still happens intermittently.
-For the moment the workaround is to a line to crontab to call an (as yet unwritten) script to kill off the ptelnet process and then restart it.
+For the moment the workaround is to a line to crontab to call on /etc/init.d/ptelnetd-initd once a day to restart it  (/etc/init.d/ptelnetd-initd restart).

 Rsyslog Note